 …You don’t need SLS-shampoo to clarify your hair

-There are safe natural methods to safely detox your hair.
+There are safe natural methods to safely remove buildup from your hair.

 - Bentonite Clay Detox